Faculty of Information Technology

 Examination (2 hours): 35%; In-semester assessment: 65%

-Students must have completed at least 72 credit points in a degree or double degree in the Faculty of Information Technology and must have achieved at least a Credit average in the FIT units.
+Students must have completed at least 72 credit points in a degree or double degree at Monash and must have achieved at least a credit average.